XiaoMi/themis/readme.md

 | 20            | 20000000  | 2761.66               | 1902.79              | 0.69     |
 | 50            | 30000000  | 5441.48               | 3702.04              | 0.68     |

 The above tests are all done in a single region server.
-From the results, we can see the performance of themisGet is 90% of HBase's get and the performance of themisPut is about 60% of HBase's put.
-For themisGet, the result is similar to that reported in [percolator](http://research.google.com/pubs/pub36726.html) paper.
+From the results, we can see the performance of themisGet is 85% of HBase's get and the performance of themisPut is about 60% of HBase's put.
+For themisGet, the result is about 10% lower to that reported in [percolator](http://research.google.com/pubs/pub36726.html) paper.
 The themisPut performance is much better compared to that reported in [percolator](http://research.google.com/pubs/pub36726.html) paper.
 We optimize the performance of single-column transaction by the following skills:

 1. In prewrite phase, we only write the lock to MemStore;

 2. In commit phase, we erase corresponding lock if it exist, write data and commit information at the same time.

-The aboving skills make prewrite phase not write HLog, so that improving the write performance a lot for single-column transaction.
-After applying the skills, if region server restarts after prewrite phase, the commit phase can't read the persistent and the transaction will fail, this won't break correctness of the algorithm.
+The aboving skills make prewrite phase not write HLog, so that improving the write performance a lot for single-column transaction(also for single-row transaction).
+After applying the skills, if region server restarts after prewrite phase, the commit phase can't read the persistent lock and the transaction will fail, this won't break correctness of the algorithm.

 **ConcurrentThemis Result:**
-The prewrite of different rows could be implemented concurrently, which could do cross-row transaction more efficiently.
+The prewrite and commit of secondary rows could be implemented concurrently, which could do cross-row transaction more efficiently.
 We use 'ConcurrentThemis' to represent the concurrent way and 'RawThemis' to represent the original way, then get the efficiency comparsion(we don't pre-load data before this comparsion because we focus on the relative improvement):

 | TransactionSize | PutCount | RawThemis AvgTime(us) | ConcurrentThemis AvgTime(us) | Relative Improve |
 |-----------------|--------- |-----------------------|------------------------------|------------------|